Why Your Royalty Check Is Less Than You Expected

 Prior Period Adjustment

 If the operator overpaid you in a previous month, they'll deduct the correction from a future check.
 Look for a negative line item labeled "prior period adjustment" or "PPA."
-It should reference the month being corrected.
+PPAs are relatively common and result from volume reconciliations, price adjustments after final settlement, or division-of-interest changes.
+Natural gas PPAs are more frequent than oil because actual volumes and NGL yields aren't finalized until gas plant statements are received.

 Suspense Hold